 Note that once a First Nation has enacted its own MRP law the provisional federal rules contained within the Act no longer apply.
 It is important for you to understand which rules apply in your circumstances.

-A list of First Nations that have enacted their own MRP laws in accordance with the Family Homes on Reserves and Matrimonial Interests or Rights Act can be found here.
+A list of First Nations that have enacted their own MRP laws in accordance with the Family Homes on Reserves and Matrimonial Interests or Rights Act can be found at this Government of Canada webpage.

 Always feel free to contact The Centre of Excellence for more information.